The Kashmir Stag (Hangul): Survival on the Edge of a Fragmented Ecosystem

 Its long-term survival depends on restoring connections between habitats, reducing fragmentation, and ensuring that population growth is supported by healthy ecosystem recovery rather than isolated protection alone.

 The future of the Hangul is closely linked to the health of Kashmir’s forest ecosystems.
 Protecting it is not only about saving one species—it also reflects the condition of a once continuous Himalayan forest system.
-Its survival will ultimately depend on whether conservation can move beyond isolated protection and restore the wider landscapes that once supported it.
+What remains today is not just a species at risk, but a fragmented echo of a once continuous Himalayan ecosystem.